 The species of coffee most produced in Trinidad was the Robusta coffee.
 The plant is sensitive to cold and warm conditions and so strives best in levels of high humidy and rainfall.
 In Trinidad, coffee estates are most found in the hilly areas, mostly cared for by small farmers.
 In recent years, the industry has been greatly affected by the plant-borne “diseases and pests, economic conditions and inefficient farming practices “(source).

 The plant needs adequate space and ample shade to mature or strive.
 The right amount of sunlight is required at different stages of the coffee tree’s growth.
 Also, the shades used can provide additional income for the farmer while the tree matures.
 In the past, to provide the shade, Immortelle trees were used.
-You can see them towering high above the coffee trees with their branches like wings spread out providing shade.
+You can see them towering high above the trees with their branches like wings spread out providing the necessary shade.

 Processing the Coffee